 2. (17-18) Daniel asks his companions for prayer.

 Then Daniel went to his house, and made the decision known to Hananiah, Mishael, and Azariah, his companions, that they might seek mercies from the God of heaven concerning this secret, so that Daniel and his companions might not perish with the rest of the wise men of Babylon.

 i.
 The battle was won when Daniel prayed with his friends.
-“It is a privilege to have praying friends” (Barnes); “In prayer meetings such as this history has been made.”
+Praying friends are a blessing, and "In prayer meetings such as this history has been made."
 (Strauss)

 b.
 Concerning this secret: Daniel had confidence that God could do an unprecedented miracle.
 Joseph had interpreted dreams with God's help, but had not reconstructed the dreams.